 Pico Mountain's Group Lessons are specially formatted to place guests with similar ability levels together, ensuring the maximum benefit for each student.

-- If you are a first timer, check out our Learn To Ski & Ride program for the best deal.
+- If you are a first timer, check out our First Time Ski & Ride program for the most suitable program.